youngrichu/quicksnip/CODE_OF_CONDUCT.md

 - Be respectful to everyone in the community.
 - Avoid harassment, trolling, or spamming.
 - Ensure QuickSnip remains a safe and productive space for all.
-- Report any inappropriate behavior to me, the owner of QuickSnip, at [technophilechannelyt@gmail.com](mailto:technophilechannelyt@gmail.com) or our [Discord team](https://discord.gg/UtJJcnsN).
+- Report any inappropriate behavior to [me](mailto:technophilechannelyt@gmail.com), the owner of QuickSnip, or our [Discord team](https://discord.gg/UtJJcnsN).
 - No unauthorized bots without prior permission.

 ---